mjvds/projects/README.md

 Defang

-Defanging a URL will prevent the users from clicking a malicious link.
+Defanging a URL will prevent users from clicking a malicious link.

 This aims to defang URLs and IP addresses in one click.